• Skip to primary navigation

 • Keep aside 8-10 raspberries.
 Combine the rest of the raspberries and chopped white chocolate and corn starch in a bowl.
 Toss the berries and white chocolate until evenly coated.

-120 grams white chocolate, 120 grams frozen raspberries, 1 tablespoon cornstarch
+120 grams white chocolate, 120 grams raspberries, 1 tablespoon cornstarch

 • Add the berries and white chocolate to the cake mix and fold until just combined.
 Spoon the cake batter into the prepared loaf tin.
 Toss the rest of the raspberries on top of the cake.
 Sprinkle the granulated or raw sugar over the top.